 You may be aware that reflecting on these questions is creating a shift in your thoughts and your emotions.
 Questioning our old ways of living is the foundation for opening our creativity to new and better ways.

 A paradigm shift is taking place in the world.
-We may feel torn apart, as if we’re in the middle of an inner war between old beliefs and new ones.
+We may feel torn apart, as if we’re in the middle of an inner war between old perceptions and new ones.
 We may feel caught between “should” and what the heart wants, between old habits that die hard and new ones struggling to serve us better.
 But don’t panic and don’t give up.

 The urge and ability to produce is part of who we are as humans; it is what makes us unique.
 We don’t want to change this amazing quality.
 Instead, we are called to change its meaning, our own perception to our need to be productive.